 If you picture yourself as already working in that dream job, your resume will read like a description of why you are already ready rather than a sales document about why you believe you are.
 The verbs will be different, the grammatical tenses will be different, and the reader will sense that you could be one of their colleagues rather than someone aspiring to be a colleague at some magical point in the future.

-Be true to who you are
+When writing your resume, be true to who you are

 Through the whole process, you should remain true to who you are.
 If you spend enough time filtering, rewriting and amending your story, those golden nuggets of experience will shine through soon enough.